informalsystems/hermes/guide/src/query_client.md

 # Query Clients
-The `query clients` command can be used to query the identifiers of all clients on a given chain.
+Use the `query clients` command to query the identifiers of all clients on a given chain.

 ```shell
 USAGE: